 Evidence from two recent UK trials supports the potential of behaviour change interventions during pregnancy to improve the healthiness of women’s diets.
 In the UPBEAT and LIMIT trials, women received regular support from health care workers throughout their pregnancies.
-[21][22] These behaviour change interventions led to improvements in diet although they did not improve the primary outcomes of gestational diabetes and babies born large for gestational age.[21, 22] Importantly, both interventions included goal setting as a component suggesting that empowerment approaches are likely to be more successful in bringing about behaviour change.
+In LIMIT, the intervention was informed by stage theories of health decision making and comprised advice on behavioural strategies for healthy eating and increased physical activity were delivered by a research dietician and trained research assistants .
+Women were encouraged to set diet and exercise goals and to self monitor their progress towards these.[21]
+In UPBEAT, the intervention was informed by social cognitive theory.
+Health trainers delivered eight weekly sessions in which women received advice on improving diet and physical activity through a range of strategies, including identification or barriers to change, setting of SMART goals and self-monitoring.[22]
+These behaviour change interventions led to improvements in diet although they did not improve the primary outcomes of gestational diabetes and babies born large for gestational age.[21, 22] Importantly, both interventions adopted empowerment approaches, suggesting that such an approachare likely to be successful in bringing about behaviour change.

 Given that both supplementation and behaviour change intervention approaches have led to improvements in the diets of pregnant women, it is possible that interventions that combine both approaches might have a greater impact on diet than when each is delivered on its own.
 Evidence of the importance of self-efficacy as a predictor of women’s diets indicates that interventions that are effective in improving maternal diet will need to take account of women’s social circumstances and the barriers to healthy eating that they experience in their daily lives.
 This suggests that complex multi-component interventions will be required to bring about the sort of changes in women’s diets that are important for the health of their babies and has led us to assess such a multi-component intervention using a factorial design.

-In the SPRING trial, we have combined a behaviour change approach with vitamin D supplementation.
+In the Southampton PRegnancy Intervention for the Next Generation (SPRING) trial, we have combined a behaviour change approach with vitamin D supplementation.
 We believe that this approach to improving health behaviour through enhancement of women’s self-efficacy has the potential to address barriers to taking supplements during pregnancy as well as to improve overall dietary quality.

 Aim

-To assess the efficacy of a behaviour change intervention (Healthy Conversation Skills) in improving the diet quality of pregnant women
+To assess the efficacy of a behaviour change intervention (Healthy Conversation Skills) in improving the diet quality of pregnant women.

-To assess the efficacy of oral daily vitamin D supplementation in improving the vitamin D status of pregnant women
+To assess the efficacy of oral daily vitamin D supplementation in improving the vitamin D status of pregnant women.

 To explore the efficacy of an intervention combining vitamin D supplementation and behaviour change support in improving the diet quality and nutritional status of pregnant women.